rohrerj/scion/doc/dev/design/FABRID.rst

 A source endhost can then select a path together with FABRID policies and forward the FABRID packet over this path to a destination endhost.
 The destination endhost will then be able to recompute the path validator to verify that the packet had been forwarded over that inter-AS path.

-The implementation of FABRID allows for incremental deployment at router- and AS-level.
+Our proposed design and implementation of FABRID allows for incremental deployment at router- and AS-level, i.e., some AS operators may want to deploy FABRID while others do not, and those who do may only want to deploy it on a subset of border routers.
+This allows for a smooth migration where an AS can test-wise update some border routers and test that nothing breaks.
-This could lead to the situation that we cannot find an end-to-end FABRID-enabled path.
+However, this could lead to the situation that we cannot find an end-to-end FABRID-enabled path.
-In this case, the sending endhost can disable FABRID for that AS when sending a packet but will not have any of the guarantees provided by FABRID for that AS.
+The end host can still send its traffic along that inter-domain path by disabling FABRID for the on-path ASes that do not support it, but without any of the guarantees provided by FABRID for those ASes.

-Since each AS can create their own FABRID policies, the other ASes have to learn them.
+Since each AS can create their own local FABRID policies, the end hosts have to learn them.
+In our design, end hosts fetch policies from their local AS, and the local AS fetches them from the desired remote AS.
 Those policies are only fetched on demand by the local control service and will be cached till end of their validity.
-This also makes sure that the beacon size does not grow too big.
+This allows for better scalability for the FABRID policies because an AS does not have to learn all FABRID policies from all other ASes.
+Even though the beacon had to be adapted, the size increase is negligible.
 The source endhost does not have to do anything about that, he will learn the policies from its local control service which will either return the cached policies of query the remote control service.

-The proposal consists of a header design, namely two new Hop-by-Hop extension options, forwarding support in the routers, path validation for the destination endhost and additional beaconing information from the control service.
+This design document specifies the details of the of a header design, namely two new Hop-by-Hop extension options, forwarding support in the routers, path validation for the destination endhost and additional beaconing information from the control service.

+The design document will be extended in the future to also specify features that will be implemented in a later iteration e,g. path validation for source end host.

 Header design
 --------------

-The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH) because it allows for incremental deployability.
+The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH), which allows for incremental deployability.
 We created two different HBH options.
-The Identifier option that contains the packet ID and a timestamp which is used to uniquely identify a packet of a flow.
+First, the Identifier option that contains the packet ID and a timestamp which is used to uniquely identify a packet of a flow.
-And the FABRID option that contains the FABRID hopfield metadata fields and a path validator field.
+And second, the FABRID option that contains the FABRID hopfield metadata fields and a path validator field.
 The Identifier option can be used without the FABRID option and can therefore also be used by other extensions.
 The FABRID option on the other hand requires that the Identifier option is specified in the HBH extension before the FABRID option.